Ronny Goodlass: Post Everton

 In October 1977 he moved to Dutch club, NAC Breda for £75,000.
 He then went on to play for ADO Den Haag before returning to play in England with Fulham.
 He returned to Everton once his playing career had come to an end under Joe Royle who appointed him as youth team coach.
 He also had a spell in charge of the now defunct Vauxhall Conference club Runcorn.

 He is best known these days as the Everton and Tranmere Rovers match day summariser for BBC Radio Merseyside.
 He is renowned for his catchphrase: "It's one of them!"
 He is well liked and respected by supporters for his honest opinion of the club's performances on and off the pitch.
 He is widely considered to be a fan first and a former player second.
 He can also be heard on the station's Friday night preview programme Blue Watch giving his opinion in "The Goodlass Guide" between 8.00pm and 8.30pm.

 He is a known supporter of keeping Everton in the city of Liverpool.

-Ronny now heads up his own charity called Health Through Sport which aims to improve fitness and eating habits among young people who comes from some of the most deprived and marginalised communities in Liverpool.
+Goodlass now heads up his own charity called Health Through Sport which aims to improve fitness and eating habits among young people from some of the most deprived and marginalised communities in Liverpool.